HasanYahya101/Tic-Tac-Toe-Vite/README.md

 ## UI Library

 Radix UI and ShadCN components were used to create the UI of the website.
 Moreover, Vite was used to create this React Project.
+Please note that while the website UI works for Mobile, it isn't optimized for it.
+So, your experience might be bad on Mobile.
+Try to use it on Desktop.

 ## Deployment